Nytreon/UnloadedUtils/README.md

 - **Setting**: Normally there is absolutely no way to be able to write to these chunks, however there is one thing that can write arbitrary data to these chunks, **Structure blocks**!
 By setting a ticking area 4 million blocks out and then NBT editing a structure block to be able to be pushed beyond the normal 99k bound I can have a write primative to these chunks!
 - **Getting**: Luckily this time around the API does provide a roundabout way to access blocks in these chunks.
 The createFromWorld function does not throw errors in these chunks allowing me to grab a structure, put it 4 million blocks out and read the content!
 After that I wrap the data and a few custom callbacks for live data in a VBlock (Virtual Block) and return that to the end user allowing them to dynamically call the block as if it was a real one!
 - **Spawning**: This one was by far the easiest!
 All it does is find a player, spawn an entity at y 320, and then teleport them to the target area.
 This works because ScriptAPI all fires in one subtick so functionally it was like the entity spawned there.
+- **Caching**: I found out that if you move the player spawn into an invalid chunk it will become cached, so I simply record the current spawn position, set their spawn position to my desired chunk to cache, and then set it back to what it was previously.